ordina-jworks/ordina-jworks.github.io/_posts/2017-11-23-Virtual-Reality.md

 This is also when videogame companies tried to capitalise on this exciting new technology and bring it to a wider public.
 But the technology was still rough and did not catch on in big numbers.

-//TODO intro new VR with oculus in 2012
+But then in 2012, when the Oculus Rift was being kickstarted, things started pacing up again.

-## Different types of realities // or should I use the "all kinds of realities" title here?
+## All kinds of realities

 Alright, so we have been talking about virtual reality for a while.
 But what exactly is virtual reality (VR), augmented reality (AR), mixed reality (MR) and all that goodness?